Oregon Old Time Fiddlers Association

 The association grew rapidly, and in 1965 a monthly newsletter was started to keep members advised of fiddling activities, including jam sessions, fiddle shows, conventions, and contests.
 Buker, the editor, named the newsletter The Hoedowner.

-OOTFA holds an old-time fiddle contest each March at Chemeketa Community College in Salem, where fiddlers compete in different age divisions and the champion fiddler of Oregon is chosen.
-Each April, the association holds a convention for its members and a show for the public at the Polk County Fairgrounds at Rickreall.
+OOTFA holds an old-time fiddle contest each year where fiddlers compete in different age divisions and the champion fiddler of Oregon is chosen.
+In past years it has been held at Chemeketa Community College in Salem.
+Each year the association also holds two meetings for its members and a show for the public.
+These alternate between locations on the west and east sides of the Cascades.

 Every weekend and often during the week, fiddlers gather somewhere in Oregon to play for each other and for the public.
 OOTFA fiddlers are often invited to play at county fairs, in parades, in schools, at weddings, at funerals, in nursing homes, at campouts, at picnics, and wherever an opportunity arises.